 This Technical Report specifies software programming language vulnerabilities to be avoided in the development of systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
 In general, this guidance is applicable to the software developed, reviewed, or maintained for any application.

-Vulnerabilities described in this Technical Report document the way that the vulnerability described in the language-independent TR 24772–1 are manifested in SPARK.
+Vulnerabilities described in this Technical Report document the way that the vulnerability described in the language-independent ISO/IEC 24772–1 are manifested in SPARK.

 This report is based on the publicly available “Community 2020” release of the SPARK, which is itself based on Ada 2012.
 Earlier versions of SPARK (those based on Ada83 through Ada2005), are not covered by this report.